 A Brief History of Burger Chef Systems, Inc.

 During the mid 1950's, the Burger King fast food chain needed someone to build a broiler one of their franchisees designed.
 They turned to General Restaurant Equipment, owned by brothers Frank and Donald Thomas.
 Up until this time, General Equipment was well known for thier Sani-Serv soft ice cream machines and Sani-Shake milk shake machines.
 The Thomas brothers involvement with Burger King made them realize the potential of starting thier own franchised fast food chain-competing with Burger King seemed better than supplying them.
-The brothers opened several prototype units in Indianapolis, Indiana in 1956 to test thier concept.
+The brothers opened several prototype units in Indianapolis, Indiana in 1957 to test thier concept.
 During this start-up period of Burger Chef another key player along with the Thomas brothers was Robert Wildman, who was deeply involved with the original design and development of the concept of the chain.
-By 1958, the concept had been refined and the first unit under the name Burger Chef, a division of General Equipment, was opened at 1300 W. 16th Street in Indianapolis.
+By 1958, the concept had been refined and the first fully developed Burger Chef store was opened at 1300 W. 16th Street in Indianapolis.
 By the end of 1958, there were eight stores in three states as franchising got underway as there was not only interest in the equipment which the stores were meant to show but in investing in the operation itself.
 At this time, Burger Chef featured a "complete meal for 45c"- hamburgers, french fries and drinks were 15c each.
 The Burger Chef system utilized an open-flame broiler developed by the Thomas brothers and built by their General Equipment Division which gave the burgers a unique flavor.
 The original model turned out 1,000 burgers an hour, in the mid 1960's a model was introduced with a 2,000 burger per hour capacity.
 Most of the operating equipment that went into a Burger Chef store was built by General Equipment.

 During the 1960's, Burger Chef reached into 38 states as the chain grew steadily becoming the fastest growing fast food chain by the mid 1960's.
 At this time General Equipment was re-named Sani-Serv and became a division of Burger Chef.
 In 1968, Burger Chef was sold to General Foods for about $20 million.
 The executives of Burger Chef figured with General Foods financial resources and backing the chain could expand greater to better compete.
 At the time of the sale there were about 730 Burger Chef restaurants in 39 states.
 General Foods began a major expansion program opening 300 new units a year.
 In August,1969 the 1000th Burger Chef was opened in Florida.
 At this time the Burger Chef chain was the the 2nd biggest fast food chain in the USA, only a few hundred stores behind the No. 1 chain, McDonalds.
 No other company has been able to accomplish this since.